-He has this one move where he puts his head down on the ground with his butt sticking up in the air – it is just too precious.
+He has this one move, where he puts his head down on the ground, with his butt sticking up in the air – it is just too precious.

-1. A Shiba Inu is bold, strong willed, and stubborn
+1. Bold, strong willed, and stubborn

-He has a “Never give up, Never surrender” attitude.
+A Shiba Inu has a “Never give up, Never surrender” attitude.